-Now come on, you can’t cheat at wine tasting or judging by peeking out from under the blindfold!
+And you can’t cheat at wine tasting, or judging, by peeking out from under the blindfold!
+This gentleman does it right.
 (Image courtesy Murphys Atlanta Restaurant)

-Not the way to exercise blind discipline at a wine tasting.
+Hey, ladies, that’s definitely not the way to exercise blind discipline at a wine tasting!

 Shinas Estate Wines (Victoria, Australia)